Code page 949 (IBM): Double byte codes

-Lead bytes 0x8F–99, 0xC9, 0xFE (user defined ranges)
+Lead bytes 0x8F–99, 0xC9, 0xFE (user-defined ranges)

-IBM-949 is designed to support a maximum of 1880 UDC (user-defined characters), including ranges within unused rows of the Wansung plane, and ranges outside the Wansung plane.
-In this version, the lead bytes 0x8F–A0 contain a maximum of 1692 UDC, and lead bytes 0xC9 and 0xFE contain a maximum of 94 each (i.e. with trail bytes 0xA0–FE).
+IBM-949 is designed to support a maximum of 1880 UDC (user-defined characters), including the user-defined rows (lead bytes 0xC9 and 0xFE) of the Wansung plane, and ranges outside the Wansung plane.
+In this version, the lead bytes 0x8F–A0 contain a maximum of 1692 UDC, and lead bytes 0xC9 and 0xFE contain a maximum of 94 each (i.e. with trail bytes 0xA1–FE).
 However, when the extensions to support the entire double-byte repertoire of IBM-933 are implemented, they use lead bytes 0x9A–A0, resulting in a smaller maximum number of characters left for user definition.

 When mapped to Unicode, 0xC9A1–C9FE (between the syllable and hanja ranges) are mapped to the Unicode Private Use Area code points U+E000–E05D, while 0xFEA1–FEFE (between the end of the hanja range and the end of the plane) are mapped to U+E05E–E0BB.
 Outside the Wansung plane, 0x8FA0–9AA5 (where the second byte is in the range 0xA1–FE) are mapped to the Private Use Area code points U+E0BC–E4CA.
 The last of these ranges cuts into the start of the 0x9A row (shown below).

-Collectively these private use ranges cover the code points U+E000..E4CA, allowing 1227 UDC to be mapped from IBM-949 to Unicode.
-The separate private use area range U+F843..F86E is used by IBM to map some characters within the extended hanja range.
-This follows early recommendations from the Unicode Consortium that corporate characters be allocated from U+F8FF downward and user-defined characters be allocated from U+E000 upward, and is part of a larger corporate private use area scheme which is defined internally by IBM, and uses the range U+F83D..F8FF.
+Collectively these private use ranges cover the code points U+E000–E4CA, allowing 1227 UDC to be mapped from IBM-949 to Unicode.
+The separate private use area range U+F843–F86E is used by IBM to map some characters within the extended hanja range.
+This follows early recommendations from the Unicode Consortium that corporate characters be allocated from U+F8FF downward and user-defined characters be allocated from U+E000 upward, and is part of a larger corporate private use area scheme which is defined internally by IBM, and uses the range U+F83D–F8FF.